ChrisKneller/compounds-showcase/README.md

 ### Check out the table
  - Sort any column
  - Filter columns
 	 - Try filtering e.g. for "Cl" in molecular_formula to see any compounds containing chlorine.
 You can further filter for e.g. molecular weight ">500", ALogP "<5".
-You can then see that there is only one compound containing chlorine with a molecular weight about 500 and ALogP below 5
+You can then see that there is only one compound containing chlorine with a molecular weight above 500 and ALogP below 5
 - Click through to any compound to see a dedicated page with further information on the compound

 ## On an [individual compound](http://0.0.0.0:8050/compounds/1175669) page: